Photo: Vineyards in the Hunter

 Newcastle is a good place to base yourself for exploring the Hunter Region as well as the Coast.
 See more about Newcastle NSW.

 Maitland has a wonderful collection of buidings built in Australia’s early Colonial Period, but also from the Georgian, Victorian and Federation days.

-Cessnock is also a great place to begin exploring the Hunter Region.
+Cessnock NSW is also a great place to begin exploring the Hunter Region.
 The Cessnock Information Centre has plenty of information on what to do, where to go, best wineries to visit, great restaurants, Hunter Valley tours and plenty of choices for activities.

 Singleton, in the center of the Hunter region and on the river, is home to Wyndham Estate Winery, Australia’s oldest surviving winery.
 Other notable nearby wineries include Mount Pleasant Wine and Food Estate, run by McWilliams, Fairview Wines, Bellona Estate, McGuigan Cellars and Hungeford Hill.

 Singleton also has a Historical Museum as well as an Infantry Museum worth visiting, and the different wine tours are available take you to some very select wineries in the area.